stepper1029/Reversi/info/README.md

 ## Overview:
-This project aims to make a playable Reversi game.
-As of now, this assumes the standard rules and game play of Reversi, also known as Othello, but on a hexagonal board.
+This project makes a playable Reversi game.
+As of now, this assumes the standard rules and game play of Reversi, also known as Othello, either on a hexagonal or square board.
 This means there are disks of colors white and black which can be placed on the board to flip pieces of the opposite color and capture them.
 The winner is the one who captures the most pieces.
 We made the code extensible for different board shapes, cell shapes, views, and even alternate rule sets by making each of these things interfaces.
 The game allows for 2-players, which can be either human or AI players.
 Most classes and interfaces assume that they are working with interfaces rather than individual classes when applicable.
 For example, a board class in the Board interface can work with any type of cell, so it only works with the ReversiCell interface rather than, say, the HexCell class.
-This way, if we wanted to add square cells in a SquareCell class, the board still works.

 ## Quick Start:
 To get started, a user can run the main class and begin interacting with the displayed view.
-This game will have BasicReversi rules on a hexagonal board with hexagonal cells.
-To customize the game, the player can input 1 or 3 args into the main method in the Reversi class.
-If only one arg is input, it should be an int to change the board size.
-If three args are input, the first one remains an int to customize the board size.
-The following two args are to specify the player types, args[1] being for the first player, and args[2] being for the second player.
+This game will have BasicReversi rules on either a hexagonal board with hexagonal cells or a square board with square cells.
+To customize the game, the player can input 0, 1, 2 or 4 args into the command line for the main method in the Reversi class.
+If no arguments are input, the default game is a hexagonal game of board size 4.
+If only one arg is input, it should be either "square" for a square board or "hex" for a hexagonal board.
+The have default sizes as well.
+If 2 args are input, the first one is for the shape of the board like before, and the second is to specify a size for the board so it should be an int.
+If 4 args are input, the first two are the same as before and the following two args are to specify the player types, args[2] being for the first player, and args[3] being for the second player.
 Inputting "human" creates a human player, and inputting "strategy1", "strategy2", "strategy3", or "strategy4" creates and AI player.
 Strategy1 uses the least complex strategy, MostPieces.
 Strategy4 chains all the strategies together, and so is the hardest AI player to compete against.
 From Strategy1 to Strategy4, the AI adds a new method of choosing a move and becomes increasingly complex and difficult.
 The same rules apply for player 2 but "provider" must be put in front of the strategy.
-For example, the command "5 strategy1 providerStrategy3" starts a BasicReversi game with a boardSize 5 where player 1 uses our MostPieces strategy and player 2 uses our provider's ChooseCorners strategy.
-Another example "5 strategy3 human" creates a game with our strategy3 and our provider's view, but as a human player.
+For example, the command "square 5 strategy1 providerStrategy3" starts a BasicReversi game with a boardSize 5 on a square board where player 1 uses our MostPieces strategy and player 2 uses our provider's ChooseCorners strategy.
+Another example "hex 5 strategy3 human" creates a hexagonal game with our strategy3 and our provider's view, but as a human player.

 ## Key components:
 Components that would "drive" the control-flow of the system would be our Main, Controller